nunuhara/xsystem4/system4.md

 ### Pages

 Non-pointer variables are stored in "pages".
 There is a global page for global variables, and a local page for each function call.
+Structures and arrays are also implemented as pages.

 The SH_LOCAL* family of instructions implicitly operate on the current page.